sourceplusplus/documentation/docs/getting-started/connect-plugin.md

 1. Input the service host and access token provided (if necessary)
 1. If `Root Source Package` is empty, input the base common package of your application
     1. E.g. `com.company.application`

+---

+Now that you have successfully connected your plugin, you can start working from your IDE.
+Proceed to the next section to learn how to use Source++ from your IDE.